TIE KNOTS THE FUN AND EASY WAY

 Welcome to Surgical Knots

-Names: Hand tying techniques are commonly described as "One-Handed" or "Two-Handed" – slightly confusing because both techniques involve two hands.
-We introduce the names "Push" and "Pull" based on the way that the end is guided through each knot.
+Names: Surgical Ties are commonly described as "One-Handed" or "Two-Handed" – slightly confusing because both techniques involve two hands.
+We have added the names "Push" and "Pull" based on the way that the end is guided through each knot.

-Practical Considerations: The completed surgical knot may be out of sight.
+Practical Considerations: A completed surgical knot may be out of sight.
 So, the technique may create the intended Square (Reef) knot or it may create an unintended stack of Half Hitches.
 This partly explains the custom of adding multiple extra Half Knots.
+The Constrictor provides a method of which eliminates this risk.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.